|Arizona at it's finest...Sedona, Arizona|

 Will I Miss my Grandchildren?

 I think the answer for this one is obvious.
 Yes, you might miss your family.
-But this is what I came to believe.
+It is a given.
+But on the upside, your family dynamic may be better when you are gone for a while.
 When we started this life my children actually needed for me to be out of town for part of the year.
 I got a break from babies, my children became more independent and we enjoyed each others company more when we got back together.
 In fact, they now see us coming home as a vacation of sorts for themselves.
-If you have children that live in a warm place, you can choose to live part of your year close to one child and part of the year with another.
-AND you can talk to each other on Skype occasionally.
+If you have children that live in a warm place, you can choose to live part of your year close to one child and part of the year near the other.
+If you get need you can talk on Skype.
 We love doing this.
 (Link: Keeping Retirees Connected)

 Where should I go?